Opus Maximum: The significance of the argument

 The argument above supplies the transcendental deduction that was missing from the Biographia, with the deduction of the primary imagination appearing in the Logic.
-Perkins and Reid argue that the Opus Maximum could not have been written until Coleridge made the conceptual breakthrough contained in a note presumably intended for Green in September of 1818:
+Perkins and Reid argue that the Opus Maximum could not have been written until Coleridge made the conceptual breakthrough contained in a note presumably intended for Green in September 1818:

 It is ever awful to me to reflect on the morning of our first systematic Conversation, when we opened Schelling's Introduction to his Naturphilosophie and looking thro' the first 20 pages obtained a clear conviction, that he had imprisoned his System within a Circle that could never open ....

 The argument in the Opus Maximum still formed the basis of Coleridge's thinking until his death in 1834.
 In April 1830, he said of the distinction between the actual and the potential:

 This, this Principle must be studied and studied, till it is completely mastered—… before the other parts of the System can be received with a clear light.

 His failure to publish thus did not arise from a change of mind, though there is evidence that he continued to refine the argument in the late 1820s, so as to account for the survival of the soul after the death of the body.